About Toe Cane Beekeepers Association

 I started beekeeping in 2010.
 It has been a series of challenges and rewards, but always interesting and addictive!
 My optimal apiary consists of 8-10 hives.
 Prior to becoming President, I was the Secretary of our club.
 As President of TCBA, my duties include representing our club to the community, facilitating our meetings and seeking out projects and funds for those projects.
 I am very proud of how active and engaged our club has become.
 I am looking forward to a great year.

-My bee story began way back in 1977, but I returned to the bee world 3 years ago with hives at my cabin in Avery County.
+My bee story began way back in 1977, but I returned to the bee world 5 years ago with hives at my cabin in Avery County. joining this club has not only helped my beekeeping knowledge, but has broadened my circle of great friends.
 As secretary, I coordinate communications for the club, maintain the website and promote the club's activities.